 Generally, the issuer of discounted securities obtains a tax deduction for the discount accruing over the life of the securities, while the lender recognizes taxable income accruing over the life of the securities.
 However, the tax treatment of discounted securities could be different, and each case should be analyzed on its facts.

 Earn-out arrangements that defer part of the consideration and link its payment to the performance of the acquired business are not uncommon in acquisitions.
 Generally, the seller recognizes gains as they are realized, but the tax treatment of such a deferred settlement varies case-by-case, and each case should be analyzed on its facts.

 Concerns of the seller

-The seller’s concerns or preferences in terms of the form of the deal structuring are affected by various factors, including the seller’s tax position and whether it is an individual or corporation.
-For example, where the seller is a Japanese resident individual, capital gains from the sale of shares of a Japanese non-listed company are taxed at 20 percent (15 percent income tax and 5 percent inhabitant tax; in addition, 2.1 percent of special reconstruction income tax is imposed on the income tax liability from 2013-37).
+The seller’s concerns or preferences about how to structure the deal are affected by various factors, including the seller’s tax position and whether it is an individual or corporation.
+For example, where the seller is a Japanese resident individual, capital gains from the sale of shares of a Japanese non-listed company are taxed at 20 percent (15 percent income tax and 5 percent inhabitant tax, plus 2.1 percent of special reconstruction income tax imposed on the income tax liability from 2013–37).

 Consolidated tax return filing system

 A group of companies may elect to file consolidated tax returns.
 A group is made up of a Japanese parent company and its 100 percent directly or indirectly owned Japanese subsidiaries.
 Non-Japanese companies are excluded from the consolidated group.
 To become a consolidated group, an election needs to be made to the tax office in advance.
 The tax consolidation system is applicable to national corporation tax only, and each company in a consolidated group is required to file local tax returns individually.